 I often discuss this phenomenon with my clients.
 Most recently, I chatted to Dorianna Phillips, Director of Lawyer Recruiting at Stoel Rives about it.
 Dorianna is a great friend, a brilliant client, and a true change-maker in the area of employee integration and retention, and she had some wonderful insights to share.
 In this article, we’ll look at link between employee integration and retention, before exploring the concept in more detail.

 The undeniable link between employee integration and retention

 Recruiting high performers is a long-term game – a courtship if you like.
 We know that money isn’t everything to those earn above a certain amount.
 They’re looking for opportunities to learn and grow within a warm and friendly culture.
 And younger employees are starting to expect this too.
 Millennials and Generation Z are passionate about what they do, they want to feel valued and challenged, and they want to see how their work fits into the bigger picture.

-So, HR teams and hiring managers spend a lot of time and energy wooing potential new hires.
+So, HR teams and hiring managers spend a lot of time, money and energy wooing potential new hires.
 They make a lot of promises and eventually, if they’re successful, they have a new hire to train, integrate and retain.

 “It’s at this point,” explains Dorianna, “that we’re tempted to view onboarding and retention management as two separate things.
 After 3 -5 days of mind-numbing inductions and IT set up, the ‘onboarding’ stops and the ‘retention’ starts.
 Unfortunately, retention activities often only crop up every 3, 6 or 12 months, by which time it’s way too late to change an employee’s first impressions of your company.”